csci-1301/csci-1301.github.io/docs/ca.md

 ---
-title: Undergraduate Course Assistant - What are they and how do I become one?
+title: Course Assistants - What are they and how do I become one?
 ---

 # What Is an Undergraduate Course Assistant?